giulir1/ascii-animation-test/README.md

 # ascii-animation-test
-A little test to see how printing animations in C work.
+A little test to see how printing animations in C looks.